Armen Sarkissian

 Armen Vardani Sarkissian (Արմեն Վարդանի Սարգսյան; (Note: The surname Սարգսյան is normally transliterated as Sargsyan, but as director of Eurasia House, he used the spelling Armen Sarkissian, which is the French transcription of his name in Russian (Армен Саркисян).
 On former Soviet passports, the Russian names were usually romanized using a transcription system to French, then the common language in diplomacy.) born 23 June 1953) is an Armenian politician, physicist, investor, businessman, and computer scientist who was the 4th president of Armenia from 2018 to 2022.
 He also was Prime Minister of Armenia from 1996 to 1997.
 He was the first president of post-Soviet Armenia born in the former Armenian SSR.

 Sarkissian has been one of the longest serving ambassadors of any country to the United Kingdom, a role to which he was first appointed in 1992-1996, before returning in 1998 and 2013.
 He was also Armenia's maiden ambassador to the Vatican, the European Union, NATO, the Netherlands, Luxembourg and Belgium, and served as "Senior Ambassador" to Europe.

 Sarkissian served as the first chairman of the Global Council on Energy Security at the World Economic Forum, with which he has had a long association.
 He authored numerous scientific articles and was a speaker and commentator on international affairs.
 His op-eds and essays have appeared in publications such as the Times, the Financial Times, the Daily Telegraph, Time magazine, Newsweek, Hollywood Reporter and the Wall Street Journal.

-In October 2022, Sarkissian announced that he was working on a new book titled The Small States Club: How Small Smart States can Save the World, to be published by Hurst Publishers.
+Sarkissian released a book titled The Small States Club: How Small Smart States can Save the World, published by Hurst Publishers in 2023 following his resignation as president the year before.
 In January 2023, The Small States Club was listed alongside forthcoming books by Martin Wolf and Peter Frankopan as one of the "15 books to look forward to in 2023" by the Diplomatic Courier.